 - Approximately 1/3 of male fish in British rivers are in the process of changing sex due to pollution.
 Hormones in human sewage, including those produced by the female contraceptive pill, are thought to be the main cause.q

-- Americans buy over 29 million bottles of water every year.
+- Americans buy over 29 billion bottles of water every year.
 Making all those bottles uses 17 million barrels of crude oil annually, which would be enough fuel to keep 1 million cars on the road for one year.
 Only 13% of those bottles are recycled.
 Plastic bottles take centuries to decompose—and if they are burned, they release toxic byproducts such as chlorine gas and ash containing heavy metals.g

 Nearly 1,000 children in India die each day from diarrhoeal sickness